AdamRundolf/Limnic-Engine/.github/README.md

 * Improved reflections
 * Better large-world rendering
 * Modern GPU resource management
+* Improved material systems

-Graphics work will be driven by actual engine requirements rather than attempting to reproduce every feature of modern commercial engines.
+Graphics development will be driven by the needs of Limnic rather than by an attempt to reproduce another engine feature-for-feature.

-## Editor
+## Asset Pipeline

-The Radiant editor is a major component of Limnic.

-Development priorities include:

-* Better viewport performance
-* Better camera controls
-* Improved stability
-* Improved selection and manipulation
-* Improved entity editing
-* Improved model placement
-* Better asset workflows
-* Better debugging and visualization
-* Support for larger scenes
-* More efficient world-building workflows

-The intention is to evolve the existing editor rather than immediately discard it and build a new editor from scratch.
+Limnic is intended to support a broad range of useful asset formats where practical.

+Asset compatibility may include formats originating from other engines and games.

+The purpose of this compatibility is to make existing content usable within Limnic, not to force Limnic to reproduce the architecture or runtime behavior of the engine that originally created the content.

+Where appropriate, external formats can be translated into Limnic-native representations.

 ## Navigation

 Navigation is planned to move toward a modern navigation system such as **Recast Navigation / Detour**.

-This will eventually provide better support for:
+This may provide improved support for:

 * Character navigation
 * NPC movement